macimax/WIKI_STEPMANIA/MessageCommands.md

 ### LifeChangedMessageCommand

 Activated whenever a player's life changes.
-Params include Player, LifeMeter, LivesLost, and LostLife.
+Params include Player and LifeMeter.

+If the lifebar is type is battery it will also have LivesLost and LostLife.

 ### ScoreChangedMessageCommand